 God makes his will known through the Holy Spirit’s teaching ministry in the Word of God.
-The false teachers at Colosse claimed a super knowledge to the Word of God.
-Paul prays that the Colossians will receive their super knowledge from God’s Word (the book of Colossians).
-Paul’s desire is that they may have a thorough knowledge of God’s will.
-The Colossian renegades offered a false knowledge.
-To counteract this Paul prayed for a deeper knowledge of God’s will on their part.
+The false teachers at Colosse claimed a super knowledge of the Word of God.
+Paul prays that the Colossians will receive their knowledge from God’s Word (the book of Colossians, for example).
+Paul desires that they may have a thorough knowledge of God’s will.
+The Colossian renegades offered false knowledge.
+To counteract this, Paul prayed for a deeper knowledge of God’s will on their part.

-The will of God here is the whole purpose of God in Christ.
+The “will” of God here is the whole purpose of God in Christ.
 This is the will of God in the complete sense, not simply the will of God for salvation or his general decree.
-This is the will of God both in belief and behavior.
+This is the will of God, both in belief and behavior.
 The most important thing in the life of a child of God is the will of God.
-If we are going to please God, we need to find out what his will is and do it.
+If we are going to please God, we need to find out his will and do it.
 If I want the smile of God, I need to find his will.

 “in all wisdom and spiritual understanding”

-False teachers submitted only the “appearance” of wisdom” (2:23).
+False teachers submitted only the “appearance” of wisdom” (Col 2:23).
 Their “wisdom” trapped the Colossians in legalism.
 So the “wisdom” for which Paul prays for them is prudence–the ability to look at actions in terms of their results.

-There is emphasis on “spiritual” in the original language.
+There is an emphasis on “spiritual” in the original language’s words for “spiritual understanding.”
 This is knowledge from the Holy Spirit, not from the Gnostic Judaizers.
-The false teacher’s wisdom was all show (2:8,18,23).
+The false teacher’s wisdom was all show (Col 2:8,18,23).
 The most clever human philosophy can never understand this spiritual knowledge apart from divine revelation.
-This revelation comes by the Bible.
+This revelation comes from the Bible.
 No matter how erudite and brilliant people may be, they cannot get “full-knowledge” without God disclosing divine information to them.

 Note the word “all.”
-This is a key word in Colossians.
+This is another keyword in Colossians.
 The word occurs no fewer than 32 times in this one little letter of four chapters.
-This word applies to both “wisdom” and “understanding.”
+“All” applies to both “wisdom” and “understanding.”
 We need “all” wisdom and “all” understanding.

-It is one thing to have knowledge; it is quite another to use that knowledge properly.
+It is one thing to know; it is quite another to use that knowledge properly.